Reuven Gal: Building a Peace Trail

-One of Gal's most notable initiatives was the idea of building a Middle-East Peace Trail, spanning five countries in the Middle East, to be built by youth volunteers from Israel and its Arab neighboring countries.
-This effort to support the evolution of peace and understanding between Israelis and Arabs has yet not been materialized.
+One of Gal's most notable initiatives was the idea of building a Middle-East Peace Trail, spanning five countries in the Middle East, to be built by youth volunteers from Israel and its Arab neighbouring countries.
+This effort - to support the evolution of peace and understanding between Israelis and Arabs - has yet not been materialized.
+In 2009, Dr. Gal shared the idea at a forum sponsored by the Shinnyo-en Foundation called the “Six Billion Paths to Peace: Reflection and Dialogue.”